miguelperezcolom/inventory-manager/README.md

 The projects follow the typical domain-centered architecture, where the Domain is the core component.

-The Front side contains a UI and has been developed using Vue 3.
+The Front side contains a UI and has been developed using Vue 3 and typescript.

 ## Run it